John Inglis (civil servant): Personal life

-On 7 February 1846 he married Harriet Lowes Thompson, one of nine daughters of George Thompson, an East India Company administrator.
+On 7 February 1846, he married Harriet Lowes Thompson, one of nine daughters of George Thompson, an East India Company administrator.
 She was eighteen at the time of their marriage.
-They had six children in their 'first family' George David (b 1847), Amy (b 1848), Cecil (b 1849), Hugh (b 1851), Herbert (b 1853) and Ernest (b 1856).
-In 1856 John Inglis arranged to take the family home to Britain for a period of leave of three years.
+They had six children in their 'first family' George David (b.
+1847), Amy (b.
+1848), Cecil (b.
+1849), Hugh (b.
+1851), Herbert (b.
+1853) and Ernest (b.
+1856).
+In 1856, Inglis arranged to take the family home to Britain for a period of leave of three years.
 This proved to be a prolonged journey which took 4 months to reach Bombay and a further 4 moths by sailing ship round Cape Hope to reach England.
 He was recalled early to India in 1858 because of the Indian Rebellion and returned leaving his family in Southampton.
 George, Hugh and Herbert were sent to school at Eton, Cecil to Uppingham and Ernest to Rugby, while Amy was looked after by relatives.
-Once they were settled and events in India were back to 'normal', Harriet Inglis returned to India in 1863 and they had the 'second family' of three further children, Eliza Maude (known as Elsie) (b 1864), Eva Helen (b 1866) and Horace (born 1868).
+Once they were settled and events in India were back to 'normal', Harriet Inglis returned to India in 1863 and they had the 'second family' of three further children, Eliza Maude (known as Elsie) (b.
+1864), Eva Helen (b.
+1866) and Horace (b.
+1868).
 Elsie Inglis, who would become the most famous of his children, was born in the Himalayan hill station town of Naini Tal, in the state of Uttarakhand, When the Inglis family moved to Tasmania the Inglis girls were tutored by Miss Knott, a disciple of Dorothea Beale, a pioneer of education for women.